 I am based in Amsterdam; I have been living here since 2006.
 This is the longest I have continuously lived in one place (that is if you count out the brief stint in Singapore).
 My life has and continues to be truly transnational.
 I was born in Cuttack, Odisha (in India); a small sleepy town that can be dated back to the 8th century, steeped in history.
 The ayah, who helped my mother bring up her two opinionated children, once reprimanded me for eating from the ladle off the pot, “Someone who eats from the pot lives very far from home.”
 I did not pay heed to her prophetic words and continued my gluttonous escapades.
 Little did I know…

 I was born to parents of different cultural backgrounds and have lived in different villages, towns, cities, and countries.
-My grandparents were refugees, migrated from Pakistan to India during the Partition.
+My grandparents and mother were refugees, who migrated from Pakistan to India during the Partition.
 I have redefined and modified what home means and signifies.
 My references are flooded with the locations that have filled me as I have filled them.

 What makes me international is that I am local.
 Thus, as I admire the delicate flakiness of a poached kabeljauw, today, in an Amsterdam restaurant, I have had the privilege of gulfing down fried hamour while sitting on a deck at the Dubai Creek.
 Or for that matter, enjoyed the wholesomeness of freshly caught pohola on a bed of steamed rice on a trawler in Chilika lake.
 In my head, one cross-references the other, building a unique spread of sensory networks.
 It is corporeal, but also intangible.
 Something to be felt and experienced in order to be realized.
 It fuels my creativity and makes me feel like I belong here, and also everywhere.

-I am an INTJ (Myers Briggs), a voracious reader, proud mother of an eleven-year-old whom I call Bambi on the blog (Bambi has had food allergies so I often write about that on the blog), and an indulgent wife to my college sweetheart – Apoorva.
+I am an INTJ (Myers Briggs), a voracious reader, proud mother of a teenager whom I call Bambi on the blog (Bambi has had food allergies so I often write about that on the blog), and an indulgent wife to my college sweetheart – Apoorva.
 Apoorva works as an HR Consultant and is also an academic.
 We often engage in animated discussions on people practices, and food.

 Although the settings have transformed and environments have altered to uproot and reroot me again and again, I have grown to appreciate the multifariousness of experiences that life has presented me with.
 I hope through the blog and through my workshops, I bring my enthusiasm for different cultures into practice, sharing how it feeds the creative mind, and how the post-colonial construct of “the other” is not in the least bit monstrous.